pf4j/pf4j/README.md

 A plugin is a way for a third party to extend the functionality of an application.
 A plugin implements extension points declared by application or other plugins.
 Also a plugin can define extension points.

+**NOTE:** Starting with version 0.9 you can define an extension directly in a jar (in classpath).
+See [WhazzupGreeting](https://github.com/decebals/pf4j/blob/master/demo/app/src/main/java/ro/fortsoft/pf4j/demo/WhazzupGreeting.java) for a real example.

 Current build status:  [![Build Status](https://buildhive.cloudbees.com/job/decebals/job/pf4j/badge/icon)](https://buildhive.cloudbees.com/job/decebals/job/pf4j/)

 Features/Benefits
 -------------------
 With PF4J you can easily transform a monolithic java application in a modular application.
 PF4J is an open source (Apache license) lightweight (around 50KB) plugin framework for java, with minimal dependencies (only slf4j-api) and very extensible (see PluginDescriptorFinder and ExtensionFinder).
+The PF4J aims is to keep the core simple but extensible.

 No XML, only Java.